Our Services

 Helpful Resources

-There are several factors to consider.
-A high RDW means your red cells vary in size and is most commonly due to iron, B12, or folate deficiency, but it can also reflect mixed anemia, chronic inflammation or disease, liver problems, recent blood loss or transfusion, and rarely bone marrow disorders; it must be interpreted with hemoglobin, hematocrit, MCV, and other CBC values.
+A high RDW (red cell distribution width) means your red blood cells vary in size.
+The most common causes are iron, vitamin B12, or folate deficiency.
+Other causes include mixed anemia, chronic inflammation, liver disease, recent blood loss or transfusion, and, rarely, bone marrow disorders.
+RDW should always be interpreted alongside hemoglobin, hematocrit, MCV, and other CBC values.

 A high RDW doesn't automatically mean something is seriously wrong.
 But it does signal that your body may be under stress or dealing with an underlying condition that needs attention.